nickmeldrum/win-console-environment/README.md

 	5. Install Beyond Compare from: http://www.scootersoftware.com/download.php?zz=dl3_en

 2. Setup ConEmu:
-	3. Import the conemu.settings file in this repo, which will do the following:
+	3. Import the conemu-settings.xml file in this repo, which will do the following:
 		1. Startup | Tasks: Bump {PowerShell (Admin)} to no. 1 in the list
 		2. Startup: Set the "Specified named task" to be "{Powershell (Admin)}"
 		3. Main: Set the Main console font size to 16 and the font to "Consolas"